 top of page

-PROPOSED IMPROVEMENTS
+IMPROVEMENTS

 Thank you for providing your input on the proposed bus route changes throughout the Wichita area.

-The proposed changes to Wichita Transit aims to optimize service by streamlining routes, improving access to destinations, upgrading frequencies on select routes, and establishing a foundation for future growth.
+The changes to Wichita Transit aims to optimize service by streamlining routes, improving access to destinations, upgrading frequencies on select routes, and establishing a foundation for future growth.

 A New Transit Center for Our Growing Community